Notable Achievements

 BA, Anthropology, Colorado College

 • Dr. Sáenz Ortiz’s research focuses on the impact of culturally sustaining pedagogies on immigrant-origin youth in the United States, as well as in several European nations.
-She has conducted research in the United States, México, France, and Morocco.
+She has conducted research in the United States, México, France, Spain and Morocco.
 Below are two of the projects that she is currently working on:

-• Peer Reviewed Journals:
+• Select Peer Reviewed Journals:

 Books and Chapters: